You can use Container Engine for Kubernetes to modify the node pool details of existing Kubernetes clusters.

 - Change the name of a node pool by selecting Edit from the Actions menu.

-- Change the number of worker nodes in a node pool by selecting Scale from the Actions menu and specifying the number of subnets used by a node pool and the number of worker nodes in each subnet.
+- Change the number and placement of worker nodes in a node pool by selecting Scale from the Actions menu and specifying a different number of worker nodes, different availability domains, and different regional subnets (recommended) or AD-specific subnets.

 - View and edit configuration details of specific worker nodes by selecting Show Node Details and clicking the name of the worker node.